stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 2 Points
 When hit a creature with the [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) action, you can activate this Rage Power to impose the [Weakened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Weakened/) condition on the target.
-At the end of each of its turns, an affected creature may make a Constitution defence check vs. your rage skill to end the condition.
+At the end of each of its turns, an affected creature may make a Constitution defence check vs your rage skill to end the condition.

 ## Celestial Totem, Lesser